LordNayan/nestjs-bill-split/README.md

 - For simplicity sake, this app dosent have a concept of group.
 All added users are part of the same global group.
 The group functionality can be easily added as the design supports it.

-- Since everything is managed by in-memory objects, it wont persist if server is stopped/restarted.
+- Since everything is managed by in-memory objects, data wont persist if server is stopped/restarted.

 - App supports expenses up to two decimal places.
 Any more than that will be rounded off.

-- Email ids should be distinct while adding users.
+- Email ids should be distinct when adding users.
 However, duplicate usernames are allowed.

 - There are two kind of splits that the app supports while adding expenses,

     ### EQUAL

-    When expense type is EQUAL, it will divide the amount equally between all the users of the group.
+    When expense type is EQUAL, it will divide the amount equally between all the users present in the system.

         Expense - **/api/expense** [POST]
         {